-The OCR Physics specification A course (AS H156 & A H556) offers a coherent, balanced approach to studying the fundamentals to understanding the Physical World combining key principles with real world applications.
-The course is a brand new accredited specification for first teaching in 2015 with AS examination in 2016 and A2 examination in 2017.
+The OCR Physics specification A course (A H556) offers a coherent, balanced approach to studying the fundamentals to understanding the Physical World combining key principles with real world applications.
+The course is the new accredited specification with A-level examination at the end of the course.

 Module 1: Development of practical skills in physics - Students are assessed how well they can construct and use practical equipment, measure and record observations, quantitatively analyse data graphically and estimate practical uncertainty to evaluate the methodology and validity of a process.

 Module 2: Foundations of physics - Looks at the fundamental ideas physical quantities and their units, the notion of scalars and vectors, orders, uncertainties and precision in numerical values.